ethereum/devp2p/caps/snap.md

 Caveats:

-- When requesting accounts from a starting hash, malicious nodes may skip ahead and return a prefix-gapped reply.
+- When requesting accounts from a starting hash, malicious nodes may skip ahead and return a gaped reply.
 Such a reply would cause sync to finish early with a lot of missing data.
-To counter this, requesters should always ask for a 1-2 account overlaps so malicious nodes can't skip accounts at the head of the request.
+Proof of non-existence for the starting hash prevents this attack, completely covering the range from start to end.

 ### AccountRange (0x01)

 `[reqID: P, accounts: [[accHash: B_32, accBody: B], ...], proof: [node_1: B, node_2, ...]]`

-Returns a number of consecutive accounts and the Merkle proofs for the entire range.
+Returns a number of consecutive accounts and the Merkle proofs for the entire range (boundary proofs).
+The left-side proof must be for the requested origin account (even if it does not exist) and the right-side proof must be for the last returned account.

 - `reqID`: ID of the request this is a response for
 - `accounts`: List of consecutive accounts from the trie